i-envy-hades/Hempy/README.md

 # Project-2024
 Group project for practical programming/ Arthur Yves Noël Benard/ Louma Cerutti/ Sarah El Skakini

-- add test.py file in package branch, try out the package functions
+- test_visualization to fix and do
 - Q° is .gitignore necessary? what to include?
+- what do put in the project_report.ipnyb
 - when functions added and done, create dist file with "python setup.py sdist"
-- what do put in the project_report.ipnyb
 - projet_Louma : nothing appears after edit ? now delete every other no package's branches  ?